 My Pommes Anna recipe is a simple four-ingredient gorgeous dish of thinly sliced potatoes, butter, salt, and pepper.
 A classic French recipe, the potatoes Anna is as beautiful as it is delicious.
 A gorgeous potato recipe with a perfect contrast of a golden brown, crispy crust and the delicate creamy soft interior of the Pommes Anna elevates the dish beyond the average potato recipe.
 Julia Child called Pommes Anna the “supreme potato recipe of all time”, and who’s to argue?

 How to slice the Potatoes

 Ingredients for Pommes Anna

-The best potatoes for this Pommes Anna recipe are a slightly waxy and slightly starchy variety.
+- Yukon Gold Potatoes: The best potatoes for this Pommes Anna recipe are a slightly waxy and slightly starchy variety.
 The Yukon Gold is the best of both the waxy potato and the high starch Russet, they hold their shape and have a beautiful golden brown color you want in the Pommes Anna.
 I start with 3 pounds of potatoes, after peeling I wind up with 2 ½ pounds.
 The potato peels make an incredible recipe, Crisp Potato Skins, probably the best potato chips you’ve ever had, I’ll post that recipe tomorrow, so don’t throw those potato peels away!